-Whilst a decision that cannot be taken lightly, it could be argued that in order to realise the regeneration benefits set out above, it is necessary to demolish 42-46 Thomas Street.
-In addition allowing demolition may be the only viable, practical and realistic option to prevent 7 Kelvin Street from deteriorating further.
+A decision should not be taken lightly, but it could be argued that in order to realise the regeneration benefits set out above, it is necessary to demolish 42-46 Thomas Street.
+In addition, allowing demolition may be the only viable, practical and realistic option to prevent 7 Kelvin Street from deteriorating further.